October 26-28, 2024: Canadian Coast-to-Coast-to-Coast Weather Forecast - NetNewsLedger

 Edmonton, Alberta

-October 26: Edmonton is seeing mostly cloudy skies with a temperature of 1°C, light winds from the northwest at 10 km/h, and barometric pressure of 1015 hPa.
-Sunrise is at 8:18 AM, and sunset is at 6:18 PM.
+October 26: Edmonton has mostly cloudy skies with a temperature of 1°C. Winds are light from the northwest at 10 km/h, and barometric pressure is 1015 hPa.
+Sunrise is at 8:18 AM, and sunset is at 6:17 PM.

-October 27-28: Saturday night will bring snow showers, with clearer skies on Sunday.
-Highs will reach 2°C, with overnight lows near -4°C.
+October 27-28: Snow flurries are expected through Saturday night, followed by clearing skies on Sunday.
+Highs will reach 2°C, with lows around -5°C.

-Wardrobe Suggestion: Winter attire, including a coat and warm accessories, will be necessary for the cold nights and snow.
+Wardrobe Suggestion: A winter coat, hat, and gloves will help handle the colder days and possible snow.

-Weather Trivia: October 2004 brought Edmonton’s largest single-day snowfall for the month, with over 25 cm recorded.
+Weather Trivia: Edmonton’s October 2004 snowstorm saw over 25 cm of snow in one day.

-October 26: Fort McMurray is experiencing overcast skies with light snow flurries.
-The current temperature is -2°C, with winds from the northwest at 20 km/h, and barometric pressure at 1013 hPa.
-Sunrise is at 8:12 AM, and sunset is at 6:15 PM.
+October 26: Calgary starts the day with clear skies and a temperature of 5°C. Winds are calm, and barometric pressure is 1012 hPa.
+Sunrise is at 8:09 AM, and sunset is at 6:19 PM.

-October 27-28: Snow will persist through Saturday night.
-Sunday will be drier but cold, with highs around -3°C and lows near -8°C.
+October 27-28: Snow showers are expected Saturday night, with partly sunny skies on Sunday.
+Monday will be mild with highs reaching 10°C.

-Wardrobe Suggestion: Insulated winter gear, including a thick coat and gloves, is recommended for the snowy weather.
+Wardrobe Suggestion: Layers are ideal, with a heavier coat for the evening as snow moves in.

 British Columbia Weather